auca/com.421-430/Task 6/Readme.md

 Write the report to make it part of your diploma work.

-You have two weeks untill January 10 (23:59) to submit the report in PDF format.
+You have two weeks untill February 10 (23:59) to submit the report in PDF format.
 The report should be properly formatted.
 Send your works to
 <toksaitov_d@auca.kg>.